omaromeir/stat540-2014-project/README.md

 3. how many samples?
 4. are replicates biological or technical?-->

-1. ?
+1. Differentially regulated genes.
-2. Microarray.
+2. High-density cDNA microarrays?
 3. 31 samples, split into 3 groups: 11 control samples, 10 Crohn's disease patients, 10 ulcerative colitis patients.
+Each sample is from a different individual (patient or control).
-4. ?
+4. Biological?

 ### Work Plan